AntelopeIO/leap/README.md

 # Leap

-Home of the official [EOS Network Foundation](https://eosnetwork.com/) blockchain node software, a C++ implementation of the Antelope protocol.
+Leap is blockchain node software and supporting tools that implements the [Antelope](https://github.com/AntelopeIO) protocol.

 ## Repo Organization